foundation-model-stack/fms-hf-tuning/architecture_records/001-trainer-controller-framework.md

     operations:
       - hfcontrols.should_training_stop
  ```
 For defining custom handler classes, we have an interface defined as an abstract class as shown below, with two abstract methods, namely: `validate()` to define the validation conditions, and `compute()` to compute the metric.
+The `compute()` returns an `Any` type.
+While it could be any value, developers should keep in mind that it should be only key-value pairs that are used in the rule(s) defined in the configuration.

-The `init` method of the class should accept variable arguments in the form of key-value pairs. `Important point to note is that keys used in the arguments of the above config should not conflict with any keys used by Hugging face trainer callback.
+Further, the `init` method of the class should accept variable arguments in the form of key-value pairs. `Important point to note is that keys used in the arguments of the above config should not conflict with any keys used by Hugging face trainer callback.
 Please try to use unique keys are arguments name`.
   ```
   class MetricHandler(metaclass=abc.ABCMeta):
       @abc.abstractmethod